pranayga/expl0ring_V8/docs/tweaking_v8_objects.md

  src/heap/heap.cc                                   |    2 +-
 ```

-V8 factory is exactly what you'd expect; It generates V8 heap objects and updates the required entires to enable garbage collection when they are no longer in use.
-The major changes in this sections are tweaks which allow us to propogate the taint from source string when a new string is getting created.
+V8 factory is exactly what you'd expect; It generates V8 heap objects and updates the required entries to enable garbage collection when they are no longer in use.
+The major changes in these sections are tweaks that allow us to propagate the taint from the source string when a new string is getting created.

 Below we also see a pattern of these lines:
 ```diff